Spitfire4466/studer-innotec-api-v2-home-assistant/README.md

-# Getting Studer-Innotec data to Home Assistant via Node-Red
+# Getting Studer-Innotec API v2 data to Home Assistant via Node-Red
 This short guide explains how to get data from the Studer-Innotec API V2 to Home Assistant using Node-Red

 ### References